Modular Curvature for Noncommutative Two-Tori: Introduction

 \section{Introduction}

-In noncommutative geometry the paradigm of a geometric space is given in spectral terms, by a Hilbert space $\cH$ in which both the algebra $\cA$ of coordinates and the inverse line element $D$ are represented, the latter being an unbounded self-adjoint operator which plays the role of the Dirac operator.
-The local geometric invariants such as the Riemannian curvature are obtained in the noncommutative case by considering heat kernel expansions of the form
+In noncommutative geometry the paradigm of a geometric space is given in spectral terms, by a Hilbert space $\cH$ in which both the algebra $\cA$ of coordinates and the analogue of the inverse line element $ds^{-1}$ are represented, the latter being embodied by an unbounded self-adjoint operator $D$ which plays the role of the Dirac operator.
+The local geometric invariants such as the Riemannian curvature are extracted from the functionals defined by the coefficients of heat kernel expansion

 where $d$ is the dimension of the geometry.
-One may equivalently deal with the corresponding zeta functions.
+Equivalently, one may consider special values of the corresponding zeta functions.
 Thus, it is the high frequency behavior of the spectrum of $D$ coupled with the action of the algebra $\cA$ in $\cH$ which detects the local curvature of the geometry.

+In this paper we implement the Riemannian aspect of this program in great depth on an archetypal example, that of the noncommutative two torus $\T^2_\theta$, whose differential geometry as well as pseudo-differential operator calculus were first developed in \cite{C}.
+To obtain a curved geometry from the flat one defined in \cite{C}, one introduces (\cf \cite{cc}, \cite{Paula}) a noncommutative Weyl conformal factor (or dilaton), which changes the metric by modifying the noncommutative volume form while keeping the same conformal structure.
+Both notions of volume form and of conformal structure are well understood in the general case (\cf \cite[\S VI]{Co-book}).
+We recall in \S \ref{sectprel} how one obtains the modified Dirac operator for the curved geometry obtained from a flat one by modifying the volume form.